UF-IFAS/FloridaTrees/Readme.txt

 Archive of data from Florida Trees project
 ProjectURL:  http://lyra.ifas.ufl.edu/FloridaTrees

-trees.zip - contains XM for each tree containing tree data rules.zip - expert system rules in three formats: xml, txt, clp (CLIPS file) questions.xml - questions from the expert system messages.xml - messages from the expert system reports.xml - reports from the expert system
+trees.zip - XML files containing data for each tree rules.zip - expert system rules in three formats: xml, txt, clp (CLIPS file).
+Rules are grouped into modules (each file is a module). questions.xml - questions from the expert system messages.xml - messages from the expert system reports.xml - reports from the expert system